More Related - Bible Study Online - Article Links - Located at the bottom of the page

 'Therefore say to the children of Israel: "I am the Lord; I will bring you out from under the burdens of the Egyptians, I will rescue you from their bondage, and I will redeem you with an outstretched arm and with great judgments.
 I will take you as My people, and I will be your God.
 Then you shall know that I am the Lord your God who brings you out from under the burdens of the Egyptians.
 And I will bring you into the land which I swore to give to Abraham, Isaac, and Jacob; and I will give it to you as a heritage: I am the Lord."'" -- Exodus 6:1-8

 So let's take a closer look at what God had told Moses.
-Of course the statement from the Lord is pretty much straight forward.
-But He mentions something that at times goes unnoticed by some, but seems to be confusing by those who are able to catch it.
+Of course, the statement from the Lord is pretty much straightforward.
+But He mentions something that sometimes goes unnoticed by some but seems to be confusing by those who can catch it.
 Note the verse: "I appeared to Abraham, to Isaac, and to Jacob, as God Almighty, but by My name Lord [Jehovah] I was not known to them." -- Exodus 6:3

-Now the verse seems to be very straight forward, but there's a reason why this verse is sometimes confusing for those who come across it.
-And that reason deals with God making the claim that Abraham, Isaac and Jacob didn't know Him by the name "Jehovah."
-I mean after all, the patriarchs knew God, they spoke and fellowshipped with God, they were able to see how God had blessed them in their time of need, so how could the Almighty say at this point in time, that they didn't know Him by this name?
+The verse seems to be very straightforward, but there's a reason why this verse is sometimes confusing for those who come across it.
+The reason deals with God claiming that Abraham, Isaac, and Jacob didn't know Him by the name "Jehovah."
+I mean, after all, the patriarchs knew God, they spoke and fellowshipped with the Almighty, they were able to see how the Creator had blessed them in their time of need, so how could God say at this point that they didn't know Him by this name?

-Understand that God was not referring that the patriarchs didn't know Him personally, or that they didn't have faith in Him.
-No, God is pointing out that none of the patriarchs were able to see the actually fulfillment of the "Covenant" that He had foretold to them.
-Sure they would eventually believe that God would keep his covenant, but they never actually witness the fulfillment of it while they were still alive.
-So this is what God is referring to when He makes the statement that they never knew Him by this name "Jehovah."
+Understand that God was not referring that the patriarchs didn't know Him personally or that they didn't have faith in Him.
+No, God is pointing out that none of the patriarchs could see the actual fulfillment of the "Covenant" that He had foretold to them.
+Sure they would eventually believe that God would keep his covenant, but they never actually witnessed its fulfillment while they were still alive.
+So this is what God is referring to when He makes the statement that they never knew Him by this name, "Jehovah."

-For the name is not just any name, but a name that represents the "I am that I am."
+For the name [Jehovah] is not just any name, but a name that represents the "I am that I am."
 It also expresses God's infallibility when it comes to Him keeping His Word and promises.
-It's a name that signifies His flawlessness, faithfulness and how trustworthy the Lord is to us, at all times.
+It's a name that signifies His flawlessness, faithfulness, and how trustworthy the Lord is to us at all times.

-God is telling Moses that He's about to complete the first chapter when it comes to the building of a great nation that will later be known as Israel.
-For His name is Jehovah, the Beginning and the End, and the Alpha and Omega - for all things begins with Him and ends with Him.
+God is telling Moses that He's about to complete the first chapter when it comes to building a great nation that will later be known as Israel.
+His name is Jehovah, the Beginning and the End, the Alpha and Omega - all things begin with Him and end with Him.

 In the next Bible Study Online Article:

-In the next article we will take perhaps another look at what God had told Moses.
-But we will also move forward and learn if Moses will be encourage to continue forward with his calling from the Lord.
-And if Moses does, will all be well be between him and the Israelites?
-And what about his confidence, will Moses be able to stay the course that God has placed him on?
+In the following article, we will take perhaps another look at what God had told Moses.
+But we will also move forward and learn if Moses will be encouraged to continue with his calling from the Lord.
+And if Moses does, will all be well between him and the Israelites?
+And what about his confidence?
+Will Moses be able to stay the course that God has placed him on?

 May God blessings be upon you, and thank you for your support